marcoscattolin/CondaEnvironments/README.md

 - pyspark.md: derived from base_ds, includes pyspark

-Hello_* notebooks are used to test installation is successful
+hello_* notebooks are used to test installation is successful